comels/simple_shell/README.md

 ###### EXAMPLE :
 ~~~~
 $pwd - to print working directory
-$cd .. - to change direcory to previous directory
 $echo - to print to standard output
 $cat - to read a file's content
 ~~~~